django/deps/draft/email-providers.md

 The dotted import path [`email_backend` argument][AdminEmailHandler.email_backend]
 to `django.utils.log.AdminEmailHandler` is deprecated.
-It should be replaced by defining an alias in `EMAIL_PROVIDERS` and using the new [`AdminEmailHandler.using` option](#adminemailhandlerusing).
+It should be replaced by defining an alias in `MAILERS` and using the new [`AdminEmailHandler.using` option](#adminemailhandlerusing).

 [AdminEmailHandler.email_backend]: https://docs.djangoproject.com/en/6.0/ref/logging/#django.utils.log.AdminEmailHandler:~:text=email_backend%20argument